-The following procedures govern the payment of student tuition and fees:
+The following procedures govern the payment of student tuition and fees including room and board:

-- 1. All tuition and fee payments may be made online through the online student portal or by cash, check, cashier's check, credit/debit card (with an added 2.75% processing fee), or money order made payable to OKWU, 2201 Silver Lake Road, Bartlesville, OK 74006. - Note: Please mark any envelope containing a payment "Attention: Cashier." - 2.
-International students may pay their accounts from banks outside of the United States via a bank wire.
-Wiring instructions are available through the Student Accounts/Cashier's office. - 3.
-All students eligible for financial aid must have all paperwork completed prior to registration. - 4.
-All students are required to sign a Student Accounts Financial Agreement each semester. - 5.
-All students are required to have a balance due under \$2,000.00 on their account in order to register for the next semester. - 6.
+- 1. All payments may be made online through the online student portal or by cash, personal check, cashier's check, credit/debit card (with an added 2.75% processing fee), or money order made payable to OKWU, 2201 Silver Lake Road, Bartlesville, OK 74006. - Note: Please mark any envelope containing a payment "Attention: Cashier." - 2.
+International students may pay their accounts from banks outside of the United States via PayMyTuition or a bank wire.
+Wiring instructions are available through the Cashier's office. - 3.
+All students are required to sign a Student Accounts Financial Agreement each semester. - \See Policy PL 115-407 Veterans Benefits and Transition Act of 2018 - 4.
+All students are required to be in good standing on their OKWU Student Account to register for the upcoming semester.
+Good standing means the student is current on a monthly payment plan or has a balance due under \$2,000.00 with payment(s) made within the current semester on their account. \See Policy PL 115-407 Veterans Benefits and Transition Act of 2018 - 5.
 All students are required to pay their balance in full prior to attending classes at the beginning of each semester/session or establish a Payment Plan that will allow for a full payment during the semester.
-(See Payment Plans.) - 7.
-All tuition and fees must be paid before a student can re-enter OKWU. - 8.
+(See Payment Plans.) - \See Policy PL 115-407 Veterans Benefits and Transition Act of 2018 - 6.
+All tuition and fees must be paid before a student can re-enter OKWU. - 7.
 The issuing of transcripts and release of diplomas are contingent upon student accounts being paid in full.
 This includes all tuition, all fees, and any late fees and/or penalties.